 Got a couple of kids?
 Why not add their name or initials to the design.
 That way, they can easily and quickly identify who’s candy is who’s – which will definitely save you a headache down the road.

 Want to learn more about adding fonts?
 Check out this post to learn How to Upload Fonts to Cricut Design Space in 4 Easy Steps

 Want a different color or pattern?
-I think this design would look really cool made with one of Cricut’s pattern Infusible Ink sheets.
+I think this design would look really cool made with one of Cricut’s patterned Infusible Ink sheets.
+Click here for a complete Cricut Infusible Ink tutorial..
 If you want to use Infusible Ink, make sure to purchase compatible tote bags.
 They’ll need to be made with polyester fiber, or have a suitable sublimation coating.
 (Consider buying Cricut brand tote bags, which are designed to work with Infusible Ink.)